Frequently Asked Questions | National Humanities Center

 What can a Fellow expect at the NHC?

-Upon arrival at the NHC, Fellows each receive a private study overlooking the woods, exceptional library services, weekday breakfasts and lunches in our light-filled Teachers’ Commons, and interesting, relevant programming.
-The NHC staff provides a warm, inviting environment and Fellows are welcomed into the community.
+Upon arrival at the NHC, Fellows each receive a private study overlooking the woods, exceptional library services, weekday breakfasts and lunches in our light-filled Teachers’ Commons, and targeted programming.
+The NHC staff provides a warm, inviting environment, and Fellows are welcomed into the community.
 There are indoor and outdoor sitting areas and a lovely walking path where you can enjoy a change of scenery.

 Fellows have the opportunity to submit their project bibliography during the summer and to have the Center’s librarians procure these materials and shelve them in each study prior to the beginning of the fellowship term.
 Once in residence, Fellows may continue to request library materials.

 Fellows will attend two mandatory orientation sessions and go on a guided tour of the building during the first week of the term, and attend several days of project presentations during the first three weeks of the term.
 Though most programming is optional, Fellows are required to attend the aforementioned as well as lunches with the NHC board of trustees in October and March.
-Fellows are expected to eat lunch daily with one another in the Commons.
+Because of the centrality of community to the NHC fellowship experience, Fellows are expected to eat lunch daily with one another in the Commons, as well as to use their studies throughout the week.

 Fellowships Supporting International Scholars